Decision: What's the Right Coverage for You?

 Your choices for Medicare coverage are:

-- Keep your employer's health plan if you are still
+- Keep your employer's health plan if you are still working, or

 - Get Part A to cover only hospital costs, or.